 I used these PaperWhimsy Stars to for some extra fun in the background.

-I used this amazing texture by PaperWhimsy as my background
+I used this texture-10 by PaperWhimsy as my background

 and for extra color on my gold frame.